How Do You Stay Positive in the Winter?

 9. DEVELOP YOUR GROWTH MINDSET

 Finally, research shows that people who try to be happy are actually happier.
 So, let’s approach happiness as a set of skills we can develop to be a brighter version of ourselves.

 Our life is what we make of it.
 So, understand that you control how happy you are.

-Finally, a lot of research on happiness points to developing a positive mindset.
-So focus on the good stuff through our “habits to be happy” like gratitude, self-compassion, purpose, giving, and experiences.
+In conclusion, a lot of research on happiness points to developing a positive mindset.
+So focus on the good stuff like gratitude, self-compassion, purpose, giving, and experiences.

-What kinds of habits do you practice to be happy?
+What kinds of habits do you practice for a happy winter?
 Which work best for you?!